Natto goes well with Curry Rice? I Tried it

 Natto is a rich source of nutrients but has people divided between those who like it and those who hate it, as the Japanese delicacy stinks with a slimy consistency.

 But if you don’t mind, what I introduce here, Natto Curry (納豆カレー), might be a thing for you.

 Natto Curry (納豆カレー)

-Until today, I had not tried curry mixed with fermented soybeans, but I accidentally found a blog article saying natto can add umami to curry because of its sliminess and thought I wanted to.
+However, I accidentally found a blog article saying natto can add umami to curry because of its sliminess and thought I wanted to.

-I don’t recommend this to anyone, but if natto is your favorite food, I think the combination could surprise you.
+I don’t recommend this to anyone.
+But if natto is your favorite food, I think the combination could surprise you.